rsksmart/RSKIPs/IPs/RSKIP270.md

 #  **Abstract**

 One of the problems of the RSK bridge is that it doesn't have any means to prevent the proliferation and fragmentation of UTXOs.
 This can lead to a number of cost, usability, efficiency and security problems defined in [RSKIP265](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP265.md).
-This RSKIP is part of a series of RSKIPs that address these problems (RSKIP265 to RSKIP268).
-In particular, this RSKIP proposes a new protocol for the Bridge to shrink or expand the UTXOs to keep a UTXO set of a predefined size.
+This RSKIP is part of a series of RSKIPs that address these problems (RSKIP265, and RSKIP270 to RSKIP273).
+In particular, this RSKIP proposes a new protocol for the Bridge to shrink or expand the UTXOs to keep the size of the UTXO set within a predetermined range.
 This is done by splitting amounts (expansion) or joining amounts (consolidation).
 Lower bound and upper bound thresholds are used to avoid frequent UTXO management operations.

 ## Motivation